python/cpython/Doc/c-api/init.rst

 .. c:function:: PyInterpreterState* PyInterpreterState_New()

    Create a new interpreter state object.
-The global interpreter lock need not be held, but may be held if it is necessary to serialize calls to this function.
+A :term:`thread state` need not be attached, but may be held if it is necessary to serialize calls to this function.

    .. audit-event:: cpython.PyInterpreterState_New "" c.PyInterpreterState_New